element-plus/element-plus/docs/en-US/component/form.md

 When the vertical space is limited and the form is relatively simple, you can put it in one line.

 :::demo Set the `inline` attribute to `true` and the form will be inline.
+After ^(2.3.6), the ElInput component will get a fixed width to avoid the width change caused by the clearable icon.

 form/inline-form